 Following mediation in June and November 2017, the Company reached an agreement in late December 2017 to settle all claims brought against it.
-At December 31, 2017, the Company had accrued a liability of \$700 and a corresponding insurance receivable of \$500 related to this settlement agreement, resulting in a charge of \$200 recorded in the quarter ended December 31, 2017.
-In January 2018, the agreed upon settlement amounts were funded by the Company and our insurance carriers, and a mutual settlement and release agreement was executed by the plaintiffs and the Company.
+In the six months ended March 31, 2018, a mutual settlement and release agreement was executed by the plaintiffs and the Company resulting in a charge and payment by the Company of \$200.